josdem/hugo/content/techtalk/algorithms/simple.md

 +++

-This section is about solving simple algorithms, coding challenges, puzzles and more.
+This section is about solving simple algorithms, coding challenges, puzzles, katas and dojos in Java and Groovy.

 <a name="Palindrome">
 ## Palindrome